va loan network white logo

 For continued healthcare benefits, reach out to TRICARE to confirm your status and ensure uninterrupted coverage.

-“Former spouses often overlook the importance of having thorough documentation,” says Robert Martinez, a veteran benefits consultant.
+“Former spouses often overlook the importance of having thorough documentation,” says Robert Martinez, a Veteran benefits consultant.
 “Having every detail in order can prevent delays in accessing benefits.”

 Common Scenarios and Challenges